-The power supply device rating plate is located on the right-hand side of the housing (as viewed from the front).
+The LED power supply device rating plate is located on the right-hand side of the housing.
+You will find the bar code and serial number for device identification on the left-hand side of the housing (viewed from the front).

-Figure 2 Rating plate information
+Figure 4 Rating plate information

 No. Designation

 1 Identification of the provider

-2 Date of manufacture
+2 Bar code and serial number for device identification

-3 Bar code and serial number for device identification
+3 Date of manufacture

 4 Designation of product-related device documentation

 5 Device approvals

 6 Ambient conditions

 7 Device connection data